ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 :::

 ::: Question
 Based on your plots alone, what type of line or curve fits your data best?
+E.g. does the plot look linear, quadratic, logarithmic etc.?
 Justify you answer.
 :::

 :::